yangyutu/llm_book.github.io/_sources/docs/Introduction.md

-# Introduction: Unveiling the Power of Language Models in the Age of Artificial Intelligence
+# Introduction: LLM in the Age of AI

 In recent years, the fields of Natural Language Processing (NLP) and Artificial Intelligence (AI) have witnessed a revolution, driven by the advent of Large Language Models (LLMs).
 These sophisticated AI systems have dramatically transformed our ability to process, understand, and generate human language, opening up new frontiers in technology and pushing us closer to the long-standing goal of Artificial General Intelligence (AGI).